Loop3D/map2loop/docs/source/index.rst

 Map2loop 3.0.x
 ====================================

-Generate 3D geological model inputs from geographical maps — a high-level implementation and extension of the original map2loop code developed by Prof. Mark Jessell at UWA.
+Generate 3D geological model inputs from geolocial maps — a high-level implementation and extension of the original map2loop code developed by Prof. Mark Jessell at UWA.
 To see an example interactive model built with map2loop and LoopStructural, follow this link:

 .. raw:: html
    :file: http://tectonique.net/models/brockman_syncline.html